New Jersey · 645,353 residents Score 81 · Grade A

 How to read the map

 Each colored polygon is a Census block group, typically 600 to 3,000 residents.
-Greener regions score safer; orange and red indicate higher modeled risk.
+Greener regions score safer; orange and red indicate lower modeled safety.
 Click any block group to see its score and grade.
-A free account unlocks component breakdowns and API access for production use.
+Create an account to review API plans for production use.

 About the model